openai/gym/README.rst

 What's new
 ----------

+- 2016-08-17: Calling `close` on an env will also close the monitor and any rendering windows.
 - 2016-08-17: The monitor will no longer write manifest files in real-time, unless `write_upon_reset=True` is passed.
 - 2016-05-28: For controlled reproducibility, envs now support seeding